MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-enable-debugging.md

 ---
 ms.assetid: b6aec30b-3bd1-4e4e-a664-23faee39953a
-title: Enabling Debugging in Management Pack for SQL Server
+title: Enabling debugging in Management Pack for SQL Server
 description: This article explains how to enable debugging in Management Pack for SQL Server
 author: Anastas1ya
 ms.author: v-asimanovic